New: HSA & FSA funds now accepted - use benefits before they expire. View ESA letter pricing options →

 Dear [Landlord/Property Manager Name],

 I have a disability that substantially limits one or more major life activities.
-My emotional support animal provides therapeutic support that is related to my disability.
-I have attached a letter from my licensed mental health professional documenting my disability and the therapeutic need for my emotional support animal.
+My emotional support animal provides therapeutic support that is directly related to my disability.
+I have attached a letter from my licensed mental health professional documenting my disability and establishing the therapeutic need for my emotional support animal.

 Thank you for your consideration.